 Halvah is my absolute favorite Middle Eastern treat.
 I usually make it around Easter-time.
 The sweet honey and sesame tahini match my celebration of the Savior’s resurrection and the coming of Spring. [by Wardee Harmon]

 How to make a sourdough starter?
 What’s happening in a sourdough starter?
 What’s so great about sourdough bread?
 This video and sample chapter– a free release from our Sourdough eCourse and eBook — answer all those burning questions… and more! [by Wardee Harmon]

 We can eat oatmeal year-round, but I have to say that baked oatmeal definitely crosses seasons.
-You can eat it hot or cold, as breakfast, snack or lunch — and with eggs and milk baked in, you’ve got a high-quality protein boost.
-When my husband goes out of town (thankfully not often) I send along a tray of this and a jar of raw milk for his breakfasts on the road. [by Wardee Harmon]
+You can eat it hot or cold, as breakfast, snack, or lunch — and with eggs and milk baked in, you’ve got a high-quality protein boost.
+This recipe uses soaked oats for best digestion! [by Wardee Harmon]

 Yesterday, I made our family’s traditional hummus — a recipe handed down from my grandmother and namesake, Tata Wardee.
 However, there was a difference: this time I lacto-fermented it!
 Yeah, yeah, by now you know that I try to ferment just about everything. 😉 [by Wardee Harmon]